mattermost/mattermost-developer-documentation/site/content/integrate/apps/quickstart/_index.md

 git clone https://github.com/mattermost/mattermost-app-examples && cd mattermost-app-examples
 ```

 When you're developing your own App, you need an actual Mattermost Server to be running.
 The development environment accomplishes this by using a [`docker-compose.yml`](https://github.com/mattermost/mattermost-app-examples/blob/master/docker-compose.yml) with a network named `mattermost-apps-dev`.
-This compose has just two containers: the Mattermost Server with a Postgres database.
+This Docker Compose file has just two containers: the Mattermost Server and a Postgres database.
 The Mattermost image itself is preconfigured with settings for local App development.

 Because they exist on a pre-defined network, other `docker-compose.yml` configurations can connect their containers to this development environment by specifying the same `mattermost-apps-dev` Docker network.
 Then the Mattermost Server can be accessed at `http://mattermost:8065` by any other container on the `mattermost-apps-dev` network.
 Similarly, your own development Apps can then be accessed by Mattermost via their service name (e.g., `http://mattermost-apps-typescript-hello-world:4000`).
 You can learn more about Docker networks in the [official documentation](https://docs.docker.com/network/).